eunicelaii/pui-homework-eunice/final-project/PUI Homework README.md

 ![idea 3 sketch](images/ideasketch3.jpg)

-Purpose: an interactive 15 minute tracker that lets you input your daily activities, and visualize it into a bar graph and a “story”
+Purpose: an interactive 15-minute tracker that lets you input your daily activities, and visualize them into a bar graph and a “story”

 - I'm passionate about productivity and learning how to maximize your day
 - As you edit your day, your graph changes
-- For accessibility, make a way so that inputing your activities is easier, eg. sliders
+- For accessibility, make a way so that inputting your activities is easier, eg. sliders
-- Question: how would i make everything change live and smoothly?
+- Question: how would I make everything change live and smoothly?
 What visualizations will I use?

 ## Feedback Summary